vidispine/hull/hull/doc/architecture.md

 # Architecture

+Before discussing the architecture behind HULL it is useful to take a look at the motivation that spurred the creation of it.
 ## Motivation

 In the context of Kubernetes and Helm there are basically two groups of people that work with Helm charts: